Godement resolutions and sheaf homotopy theory: Introduction

 \begin{itemize} \item \emph{global} equivalences, as $\Scal$: those morphisms of sheaves such that $\varphi (U) : \F (U) \longrightarrow \G (U)$ belongs to the class of equivalences $\mathrm{E}$ in $\D$ for every object (open set) $U \in \X$, and \item \emph{local} equivalences, as $\W$: already mentioned above. \end{itemize}

-Finally, it turns out that, in order to provide our categories of sheaves $\Sheaf (\X , \D)$ with a CE-structure, we need very few elements in our category of coefficients $\D$: essentially, our needs come down to a class of equivalences $\mathrm{E}$ and a simple functor $\simple : \Delta \D \longrightarrow \D$. $\mathrm{E}$ and $\simple$ are encapsulated in the notion of \emph{descent category} (see \cite{Rod1}, \cite{Rod2} and the second section in this paper; cf. also \cite{GN}).
+In order to provide our categories of sheaves $\Sheaf (\X , \D)$ with a CE-structure, we need very few elements in our category of coefficients $\D$: essentially, our needs reduce to a class of equivalences $\mathrm{E}$ and a simple functor $\simple : \Delta \D \longrightarrow \D$ which is a realization of the homotopy limit.
+This is summarized in the notion of \emph{descent category} (see \cite{Rod1}, \cite{Rod2} and the second section in this paper; cf. also \cite{GN}).

-We can now state our answer to the question addressed.
-Our main result (Theorem \ref{CartanEilenbergSheaves}) is the following:
+Our main result (Theorem \ref{CartanEilenbergSheaves}) provides equivalent conditions guaranteeing that our initial question has a positive answer:

 \begin{theorem} Let $\X$ be a Grothendieck site and $(\D, \mathrm{E})$ a descent category satisfying the hypotheses \emph{(\ref{hipotesis})}.
 Then, the following statements are equivalent: \begin{enumerate} \item[\emph{(1)}] $(\Sh{\X}{\D}, \Scal, \mc{W})$ is a right Cartan-Eilenberg category and for every sheaf $\F \in \Sh{\X}{\D}$, $\rho_\F : \F \longrightarrow \mbb{H}_{\X} (\F)$ is a CE-fibrant model. \item[\emph{(2)}] For every sheaf $\F\in \Sh{\X}{\D}$, $\rho_\F : \F\longrightarrow \mbb{H}_{\X} (\F)$ is in $\mc{W}$. \item[\emph{(3)}] The simple functor commutes weakly with stalks. \item[\emph{(4)}] For every sheaf $\F\in \Sh{\X}{\D}$, $\mbb{H}_{\X} (\F)$ satisfies Thomason's descent; that is, $\rho_{\mbb{H}_{\X} (\F)} : \mbb{H}_{\X} (\F) \longrightarrow \mathbb{H}^2_\X (\F)$ is in $\Scal$. \end{enumerate} \end{theorem}